jwwang2003/pathfinder-visualizer/README.md

 # Pathfinder (Algorithm Visualizer)

 Have you ever wondered how it looks like when an algorithm such as Dijkstra's or BFS traverses a grid?
 Well here is a visual simulation of it!
-This project was built in two days using React in VS Code using `npm create-react-app`.
+This project was built in two days using React in VS Code with `npm create-react-app`.
 Credits to Brian Xue for helping me test and debug.

 Last update: October 10, 2020

-Any feedback or bug reports please contact jwwang.2003@gmail.com
+Any feedback or bug reports please email jwwang.2003@gmail.com

 ## How to use
 [Click here](https://jwwang2003.github.io/pathfinder-visualizer/) to try it in your browser, a minimum resolution of 900px width is required otherwise webpage won't show.
 Which means this won't work on mobile devices in portrait mode.
 (I will fix this later)